ultral/ultral.github.io/about.md

 ![about](assets/about.png?raw=true)

 * **In real life**: cyclist, camper, engineer & coffee person.
-* **At work**: Innovative Senior DevOps Engineer with broad knowledge and understanding of modern technologies, 18+ years of experience in designing, automating and implementing IaC approaches.
-I believe that infrastructure is a code & we must use the same philosophy for infrastructure as for software development.
+* **At work**: As an infrastructure simplifying engineer, I've seen infrastructure from completely different points of view: as a system administrator, software-defined storage developer, and DevOps engineer.
+Fortunately, there's an unchanged part.
+I believe that infrastructure is code and therefore we must use the same philosophy for infrastructure as for software development.

 ## Contacts